top of page

 Lydia Bailey—early Colonial map and atlas printer, noted for her quality maps, atlases, and expeditions reports from the expanding American frontier

-Anna Botsford Comstock -- the first woman to become a professor at Cornell University, after being one of the first of the women science students at Cornell University, who went on to become .
-She was a keen entomologist, botanist, and scientific illustrator who explored natural habitats from New York to California, from Europe to Virginia, and pioneered the first Nature Study and outdoor education curricula for k-12 classroom instruction and teacher training.
+a degree as one of the first women science students at Cornell University.
+She was a keen entomologist, botanist, and scientific illustrator who explored natural habitats from New York to Virginia, then California to Europe and beyond.
+She also developed and pioneered the first Nature Study and outdoor education curricula for k-12 classroom instruction and teacher training.

 Maria Sibylla Merian—German naturalist and book publisher from the late 1600’s, was the first woman